-ART I A & B (5510A, 5510B), Grades 9-12, 1st & 2nd Sem., One-half Credit Per Sem., Prerequisite: None
+ART I (5510Y), Grades 9-12, Full Credit Year Course Prerequisite: None

 The first semester of this course is an exploration of a variety of media with the elements of art and the development of basic studio skills as the central focus.
 The second semester content includes additional media exploration and studio skills development with a central focus on composition through the study of the principles of design.